inaimathi/langnostic/posts/testing-common-lisp.md

  (qchecks
   (for-all ((a a-number) (b a-number))
     (is= (+ a b) (+ b a)))
-  "Addition is idempotent"))
+  "Addition is commutative"))
 1..5

   ✓ Addition works
   ✓ Addition works on more than two numbers
   ✓ Addition works on negative numbers
-  ✓ Addition works on negative and positive numbers together ✓ Addition is idempotent
+  ✓ Addition works on negative and positive numbers together ✓ Addition is commutative

 ✓ 5 tests completed (4ms)
 T